HomeHow To GuidesHow To Build an In-Ground Fire Pit

 Some folks wonder how to make a fire in a fire pit.
 We can confirm whether you plan to build a Square or Circular fire pit – nothing makes building a fire faster than using a Metal Fire Pit Ring.

-A Fire Pit Ring can be purchased online or at any major home improvement store and replaces the work of lining the inside of your fire pit with thin concrete pavers.
-You already have the fire pit paver walls built – why line them with “more pavers”?
+A Fire Pit Ring can be purchased online or at any major home improvement store.
+It replaces lining the inside of your fire pit with thin concrete pavers.
+You already have the fire pit paver walls built—why line them with “more pavers?”

 Square Metal Fire Pit Ring - Besthomegear.com